Glendale, California: Spanish era

-In 1798, José María Verdugo, a corporal in the Spanish army from Baja California, received the Rancho San Rafael from Governor Diego de Borica, formalizing his possession and use of land on which he had been grazing livestock and farming since 1784.
+In 1784, José María Verdugo, a corporal in the Spanish army from Baja California, received the Rancho San Rafael from Pedro Fages, the Province of Las Californias' Lieutenant Governor, which was confirmed in 1798 by Governor Diego de Borica.
 Rancho San Rafael was a Spanish concession, of which 25 were made in California.
 Unlike the later Mexican land grants, the concessions were similar to grazing permits, with the title remaining with the Spanish crown.